OUR PARa 84 APPROVALS

 BROOKS BARN, WEST SUSSEX

-Constructed in 2019, the concept for this Para 80 house, designed by Hawkes Architecture in collaboration with Squires Young Landscape Architecture, responds and relates to the existing stable building, situated on a discreet tree-lined sloping site.
+Constructed in 2019, the concept for this country house, designed by Hawkes Architecture in collaboration with Squires Young Landscape Architecture, responds and relates to the existing stable building, situated on a discreet tree-lined sloping site.
 The central component of the design is an irregular shaped building over two floors, which blurs the lines between walls, soffits and roof.
 The design reinterprets the way in which traditional building features are constructed in an architecturally innovative and interesting way.
 In addition, significant landscape and ecological enhancements are proposed.

 FLIGHT FARM, GLOUCestershire

-The approved Para 80 dwelling sought to retain the two distinct open clearings found on the site and enable the new dwelling to enjoy views into those clearings rather than occupying them.
-The conceptual design is derived from a combination of the site’s historic past, connection to quarrying and baking lime for mortar.
+‘Flight Farm’ sought to retain the two distinct open clearings found on the site and enable the new dwelling to enjoy views into those clearings rather than occupying them.
+The conceptual design was derived from a combination of the site’s historic past, connection to quarrying and baking lime for mortar.
 Flight Farm’s main characteristic is the 11.7m chimney with a circular skylight which sits beside the main body of the house.
 House designed by Hawkes Architecture.

 echo barn, kent